How to Create a Time Slice Photo Using Photoshop (Step-by-Step Tutorial)

 This will only show that sliver of that image creating our first “slice”.

-Now we’ll repeat this process for every layer in the time slice.
-You can select the area to the left of the slice when making masks since the other’s are stacked on top of it.
-This will make it easier to add a gradient effect later if you want instead of “hard” slices.
+Repeat this masking process for every layer in the time slice.
+You can select the area to the left of the slice when making masks since the others are stacked on top of it.
+That makes it easier later if you want to switch from “hard” slices to a gradient/feathered transition.

 Once you have done this to all of the slices you can remove the guides.